aliuosio/MagentoAutoPatch/README.md

 * ~~add auto-patch.log as Attachment to after patch mail~~
 * refactor system.xml to visualize dependants better
 * adjust acl.xml according to modifications made in previous todo

-#### Support
-If you encounter any problems or bugs, please create an issue on [GitHub](https://github.com/aliuosio/MagentoAutoPatch/issues).

 #### Contribute
 Please Contribute by creating a fork of this repository.